When creating copy for your dream therapy client, it’s essential to avoid big words, technical jargon, and “me statements.”

 That’s where I come in.
 Over the past two decades, I have helped many families reconnect with their loved ones.
 Through a compassionate and inclusive approach, we will discover exactly where your relationships are getting stuck … and learn ways to bring you all closer together.

-4. Bring it back to them and give the reader something to do – like fill out a contact form.
+4. Bring it back to them and give the reader something to do.

 If you would like to learn more about therapy can help your family, please reach out today.